altwajre/hello-akka/resources/docs/03-actors/11-testing-actor-systems/README.md

 - This starts out with the return value of the declared receive method,
 - but it may also be changed using become and unbecome in response to external messages
 - All of this contributes to the overall actor behavior and it does not lend itself to easy testing on the Actor itself.
-- Therefore the TestActorRef offers a different mode of operation to complement the Actor testing:
+- Therefore the `TestActorRef` offers a different mode of operation to complement the Actor testing:
 - it supports all operations also valid on normal ActorRef.
 - Messages sent to the actor are processed synchronously on the current thread and answers may be sent back as usual.
 - This trick is made possible by the CallingThreadDispatcher described below (see CallingThreadDispatcher);
-- this dispatcher is set implicitly for any actor instantiated into a TestActorRef.
+- this dispatcher is set implicitly for any actor instantiated into a `TestActorRef`.

 ```scala
 import akka.testkit.TestActorRef